TheZetner/jupyter-examples-2019/README.md

 You'll enjoy the experience of Jupyter Dashboard and notebooks in the cloud.

 ---
+## Run the notebooks on [Microsoft Azure](https://notebooks.azure.com/TheZetner/projects/jupyter-examples-2019)

+Azure is a similar service as Binder allowing the user to run jupyter notebooks with a limited number of kernels.

+---

 ## See the [Gists](https://gist.github.com/TheZetner)
 * Gists are single files, parts of files, and full applications to easily share with other people.